Software-Improvement-Group/sigridci/docs/capabilities/system-security.md

 * *"Origin"* refers to the originating tool of the finding.
 * *"Severity"* orders on level of severity (based on CVSS).
 * *"Status"* lists the statuses as [mentioned above](#different-statuses-of-security-findings).
 * *"Type"* shows a specific list of vulnerabilities.
-This is especially useful for technical analysis, since sometimes, a whole category/type of findings may be set to *"False positive"*.
+This is especially useful for technical analysis, since sometimes, a whole category/type of findings may be set to *"False positive"* (also, see [below in the prioritizing section](#a-general-typical-strategy-for-processing-security-findings)).
 * *"Weakness"* orders on type of weaknesse (based on [MITRE's *CWE* database](https://cwe.mitre.org/)).
 Weaknesses are defined somewhat higher level than *"Type"*.

 <img src="../images/system-security-grouping-location-ex-background.png" width="250" />